JohannesSchreurs/threejs-boilerplate/README.md

 npm i
 npm run dev
 ```
+This will output a fullscreen canvas with a spinning cube (on localhost:1234).

 If for some reasons you decide to build with using the boilerplate, you can use `npm run build`.